 '''

 helper = function(cmdname) {

 fn = gsub(" ", "", cmdname, fixed=TRUE)

 thefile = Find(file.exists, file.path(.libPaths(), fn, "markdown.html"))

 if (is.null(thefile)) {

 print("Help file not found")

 } else {

 browseURL(paste("file://", thefile, sep=""))

 }

-}

 if (exists("spsspkg.helper")) {

 assign("helper", spsspkg.helper)

 }

 '''

 - For R, the helper function requires the name of the extension command.
-Although not shown here, the name is given by args [[1]], where args is the argument that is passed to the Run function. - As with Python, the helper function in R assumes that the name of the implementation code file is the same as the name of the extension bundle.
+Although not shown here, the name is given by args[[1]], where args is the argument that is passed to the Run function. - As with Python, the helper function in R assumes that the name of the implementation code file is the same as the name of the extension bundle.
 The code also uses the convention of markdown.html for the name of the help file. - As with Python, you can incorporate the helper function into the Run function by calling the helper function when the HELP subcommand is specified.
 In R, you can check for the HELP subcommand as follows:

-'''

 "HELP" %in% attr(args, "names")

-'''

-• For IBM SPSS Statistics version 23 and higher, the helper function is included with IBM SPSS Statistics - Essentials for R and is named spsspkg.helper.
+• The helper function is included with SPSS Statistics and is named spsspkg.helper.
 The if block that follows the helper function attempts to assign the name helper to this spsspkg.helper function.
 If the spsspkg.helper function is not available, the version of the helper function that is included with the implementation code is used.

-Note:
+Notes:

-• For IBM SPSS Statistics version 23 and higher, the help is displayed by pressing the F1 key in a Syntax Editor window when the cursor is positioned within the associated extension command.
-The help is also displayed if the submitted syntax contains the HELP subcommand.

-- If you have a style sheet for your HTML file, you can include it in the extension bundle with the HTML file.
+- The help is displayed by pressing the F1 key in a Syntax Editor window when the cursor is positioned within the associated extension command.
+The help is also displayed if the submitted syntax contains the HELP subcommand. - If you have a style sheet for your HTML file, you can include it in the extension bundle with the HTML file.
 When the extension bundle is installed, the style sheet is installed under the same folder as the HTML file.
-For version 23 and higher, all extension commands that are installed with IBM SPSS Statistics Essentials for Python and IBM SPSS Statistics Essentials for R have HTML help and an associated style sheet that you might want to use.
+All extension commands that are installed with SPSS Statistics have HTML help and an associated style sheet that you might want to use.
 The style sheet is also available from the IBM SPSS Predictive Analytics Community (Docs>SPSS Statistics>Programmability>Extensions, Tools and Utilities for SPSS Statistics>Utilities).
-The name of the style sheet file is extsyntax.css. - The helper function cannot be used in distributed mode, and raises an error message if it is used in distributed mode.
+The name of the style sheet file is extsyntax.css.

+• The helper function cannot be used in distributed mode, and raises an error message if it is used in distributed mode.